HUD Emotional Support Animal Policy: What Changed

 Conclusion and Next Steps

-The rules around Texas emotional support animal housing laws are evolving—and both tenants and landlords need to keep up.
+The rules around Texas emotional support animal housing laws are evolving.

 FAQ: Frequently Asked Questions